BuildsWithKing/buildswithking-security/README.md

-## ⚠️ Security Disclaimer
+## ⚠ Security Disclaimer

-Contracts on this repository has not been audited.
-Use at your own risk. **Do not use in production environments without proper review**.
+This repository has **not been audited**.
+Use at your own risk. **Do not use in production environments without a proper security review.**

+---

 # 🔐 BuildsWithKing-Security